 during their stay (the true rite of passage for any hardcore tourist to New Zealand).
 Not that we didn’t

 want to do one ourselves until then, you understand(!), it’s just that it wasn’t high on our list of our ‘must dos’.
 Consequently, no sooner had Alex & Cev touched down than we were driving them straight to Auckland Harbour Bridge

 , where the deed was done by each of us (see separate blog entry ‘Bungy From Auckland Harbour Bridge’).
-Mustering the courage to step out to a 40 metre plunge downwards may sound brave to some, but extreme NZ visitors know that Auckland’s bungy is a baby compared to the 147 metre-plunge over the Nevis river near Queenstown, offering a
+Mustering the courage to step out to a 40 metre plunge downwards may sound brave to some, but extreme NZ visitors know that Auckland’s bungy is a baby compared to the 147 metre-plunge over the Nevis river near Queenstown, offering a full 8 seconds of

 Trying to intimidate the enemy

 free-fall.
 (NO. THANK.
 YOU.)
 But still, the phrase of the weekend became “I can’t believe

 Continuing to entertain our guests on a similar vein for the remainder of their trip was a challenge, but we did our utmost.
 The following morning, after a quick stop at the top of Mount Eden volcano, the highest point in Auckland, to catch a view of the city's expanse, we chugged south west to Rotorua

 and its surrounds, an area renowned for its geothermal activity, resulting in frequent wafts of sulphur (or bad eggs) in the air, steam rising from the ground due to the earth’s heat and naturally spouting hot water geysers.
 We stayed in a great place called Victoria Lodge

 where our rooms had a small but high-sided outdoor walled patio which also served as a natural bath: simply turn on the tap and fill using the hot water from the ground (it was so hot that we had to add cold